onebeyond/confabulous/README.md

 ## Events
 ### loaded
-Deprecated and not emitted when a callback is passed to the end function
+Emitted when loading config for the first time.
+Deprecated.
+Pass a callback to the ```end`` function instead.

 ### error
-Deprecated and not emitted when a callback is passed to the end function
+Emitted when an error occurs loading config for the first time.
+Deprecated.
+Pass a callback to the ```end`` function instead.

 ### reloaded
 Emitted when confabulous successfully reloads a watched config.